Pedro0901/Questions-And-Answers/README-EN.md

   1. Create a folder where the files will go, you can do this using the command ```mkdir Folder_Name```.
   2. In GitBash, use the command ```cd Folder_Name``` to get into the folder.
-  3. Still in GitBash, use the command ```git clone https://github.com/Pedro0901/Questions-And-Answers.git```to clone the repository.
+  3. Still in GitBash, use the command ```git clone https://github.com/Pedro0901/Questions-And-Answers.git``` to clone the repository.
   4. After that the files go straight into the folder you created and you can run the program or make changes to the code.

 <b>Alternative method:</b>